SamanthaMatthews/Circle/README.md

 # Circle
 ## Python Circle Calculator
 #### Purpose
 This program was created to calculate the circumference and area of a circle when given the radius.
+I created this in a python class and I would consider myself a beginner when it comes to coding.
 #### Description
 This program was created using a while loop, print statements, and conditional statements to achieve its main purpose.
 First a menu was created using various print statements so the program would be more user-friendly.
 When this program is ran using the command prompt, the user should be presented with something like shown in the image provided below.